mavjav-edu/pcc_2e/beyond_pcc/pillow.md

 First pixel: (31, 52, 21)
 ```

-Each pixel is represented as a tuple with three elements, corresponding to the RGB components of thepixel's color.
+Each pixel is represented as a tuple with three elements, corresponding to the RGB components of the pixel's color.
 We can see that this pixel has a red component of 31, a green component of 52, and a blue component of 21.
 You can plug these values into an [online color tool](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Colors/Color_picker_tool) and see what color this pixel is if you're curious:

 ![](../../images/challenge_images/color_31_52_21.png)